Contact UsInvestorsCareersMediaScienceContact Us

 • Shingles – patients ≥ 50 with severe immunosuppression: Dose 1 = 19.3%.10 Dose 2 – 10.4%.10

-Whilst patients with rheumatology-related conditions may be classified as immunosuppressed dependent on their treatment, very few studies have analysed uptake in rheumatology cohorts specifically, and of these most demonstrate persistent gaps in implementation.
+Whilst patients with rheumatology-related conditions may be classified as immunosuppressed dependent on their treatment, very few studies have analysed uptake in rheumatology cohorts specifically, and of these, most demonstrate persistent gaps in implementation.
 Pneumococcal vaccination coverage, for example, remains below 40% in many immunosuppressed cohorts.
 In a recent study published in Rheumatology,11 pneumococcal vaccine uptake in people with inflammatory arthritis was 35%, significantly lower than for influenza (63%) or COVID-19 (87%).
 The study examined over 900 patients with rheumatoid arthritis, psoriatic arthritis, or axial spondyloarthritis and found that age ≥65 and biologic therapy were the strongest predictors of vaccine uptake.
 This indicates that younger patients and those not yet escalated to biologic treatment - precisely the group for whom early vaccination is most immunologically effective - are being left behind.

 This is of clinical significance given that pneumococcal pneumonia and influenza remain leading causes of hospitalisation and vaccine-preventable mortality.
 Invasive pneumococcal disease can lead to bacteraemia, meningitis, and long-term disability.
 Moreover, some immune-modulating treatments such as B cell depleting agents blunt vaccine responses, making early vaccination, before escalation of therapy, essential.
 Patients with immune mediated inflammatory diseases (IMIDs) have a 1.5–2-fold higher risk of herpes Zoster compared with healthy individuals, both due to their underlying disease and immunosuppressive medications.12